baselmans/multivariate_GWAMA/README.md

 # Nweighed GWAMA

-Nweighted GWAMA is a R based software function that performs a multivariate GWAMA of genetically correlated traits while correcting for sample overlap.
+Nweighted GWAMA is a R based function that performs a multivariate GWAMA of genetically correlated traits while correcting for sample overlap.
 The details of the method is described in Baselmans et al. (Nature Genetics) http://dx.doi.org/10.1038/s41588-018-0320-8

 * The current version is 1_2_3